VOC Leaders: How Rack Room Shoes gets in-step with customers (video)

 Paul Voss is Director of CRM for U.S.-based Rack Room Shoes.
-He recently sat down with us to discuss how ForeSee’s technology is helping his company understand their Voice of Customer as well as build bridges between various departments in the company.
+He recently sat down with us to discuss how ForeSee’s technology is helping his company understand their Voice of Customer (VOC) as well as build bridges between various departments in the company.
+[And, make sure to check out ForeSee’s interview with Paul in the video embedded below.]

 Why is it important for your company to measure customer experience?